-Prof. Tay has received the highly prestigious European Research Commission ERC Starting Grant in 2013.
-Before joining University of Chicago, Tay has published 30 peer-reviewed and review papers, and gave more than 100 invited talks and conference presentations around the world.
-He serves at the editorial board of Nature Scientific Reports.
-He regularly reviews papers for Nature, Cell, Nature Communications, ACS Nano, Lab on Chip, Nature Light Science, Nano Today, Angewandte Chemie, Optics Express, Biotechnology and Bioengineering, among others.
-His work in engineering and biology was featured in many media outlets including BBC, Bloomberg News, CNN, Discovery Channel, National Geographic, National Public Radio, Daily Telegraph, Nikkei, MIT Technology Review, EMBO Seven Stones, and Faculty of 1000 Biology.
+Prof. Tay has received the European Research Commission ERC Starting Grant (2013) and Paul G. Allen Distinguished Investigator Award (2019).
+He has published extensively in scientific journals including Nature, Science, Cell, PNAS, Nature Methods, Molecular Cell, Science Advances, and others.
+His work in engineering and biology was featured in many media outlets, including BBC, Bloomberg News, CNN, Discovery Channel, National Geographic, National Public Radio, Daily Telegraph, Nikkei, MIT Technology Review, EMBO Seven Stones, and Faculty of 1000 Biology.

-Tay is a systems biologist and bioengineer who works at the interface of biology, physics, and engineering.
-His overarching goal is to understand how biological systems work from an engineer’s perspective, and use this knowledge to manipulate cells and gene pathways to help cure diseases.
+Savas Tay is a systems biologist and bioengineer working at the interface of biology, physics, and engineering.
+His overarching goal is to understand how biological systems work from an engineer’s perspective and use this knowledge to manipulate cells and gene pathways to help cure diseases.
 On the technology front, his lab develops high-throughput and high-content single-cell analysis devices by integrating microfluidics, computation, and optics.
 Recently, Tay Lab developed a single-cell proteomics method that enables simultaneous measurement of proteins, protein complexes, and mRNA in thousands of individual cells.

-Tay joined the University of Chicago as an Associate Professor in the summer of 2016 from ETH Zurich in Switzerland.

-A main focus for Tay in Chicago will be to understand the role of molecular pathway dynamics in cellular information processing, pathogen sensing and recognition, and signaling.
-His Lab performs precision dynamic measurements on living cells and develops predictive models of complex biological systems like the immune system.
-Such models can serve as a rapid test-bed for drug studies and genome editing applications.
+A main focus for Tay Lab is to understand the role of molecular pathway dynamics in cellular information processing, pathogen sensing and recognition, and cellular communication.
+Tay Lab performs precision dynamic measurements on living cells and develops predictive models of complex systems like the immune system.
+Such models can serve as a rapid test-bed for drug studies and genomic perturbations.

-Microfluidic technologies developed by the Tay Lab create realistic environments that mimic living tissue, and measure dynamic processes in individual cells with extreme precision and throughput, adding majorly to the systems biology push at the Tay Lab.
+Technologies developed by the Tay Lab create realistic microenvironments that mimic living tissue and measure dynamic processes in individual cells with extreme precision and throughput.
 Tay is also interested in translating such technologies to real-life biomedical applications.

-His work on NF-κB, a key transcription factor that regulates thousands of immune genes, was published in leading scientific journals such as Nature, Cell and PNAS.
+Dr. Tay's work on NF-κB, a key transcription factor that regulates thousands of immune genes, was published in leading scientific journals such as Nature, Cell, and PNAS.
 He discovered that cells activate NF-κB in an all-or-none fashion, similar to a digital switch.
-Recently, he discovered that molecular noise improves cellular signal transmission, and showed how oscillatory inputs control transcriptional dynamics by synergizing with molecular noise.
+Recently, he discovered that molecular noise improves cellular signal transmission and showed how oscillatory inputs control transcriptional dynamics by synergizing with molecular noise.
 His studies showed how local signaling dynamics regulate gene expression in space and time.